jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/binaries/README.md

 ### standard_gps_waves_thermistors_drifter.bin

 standard_gps_waves_thermistors_drifter.bin: perform tracking with GPS, and wave measurements, and measurement of the temperature string composed of several DS18B20 temperature sensors.
 The instrument MUST include an Adafruit ISM330DHCX + LIS3MDL FeatherWing or similar, ie both the ISM330DHCX and the LISM3MDL, over a qwiick switch, if not it will not work.
 Perform GPS measurement and temperature measurement every 30 minutes, and waves measuremens every 3 hours.
+This supports up to 8 thermistors.

+## steval_30minsgps_2hrswaves_30minsshortthermistors.bin

+steval_30minsgps_2hrswaves_30minsshortthermistors.bin: perform tracking with GPS, and wave measurements, and measurement of the temperature string composed of several DS18B20 sensors.
+The instrument MUST include an Adafruit ISM330DHCX + LIS3MDL FeatherWing or similar, ie both the ISM330DHCX and the LISM3MDL, over a qwiick switch, if not it will not work.
+Perform GPS measurement and temperature measurement every 30 minutes, and waves measuremens every 2 hours.
+This supports up to 4 thermistors, which means smaller (hence the short name) thermistor packets than the one above which supports up to 8.

 ### steval_gps_waves_drifter.bin